zacharopoulou/microT-CNN/README.md

 # microT-CNN
 microT-CNN is the latest version of the DIANA-microT-CDS model.
-Is a deep convolutional neural network approach that characterizes previously neglected functional (non-)canonical binding sites.
-It achieved greater sensitivity, detecting 1.5-fold more validated genuine miRNA-targets, marking a significant breakthrough in miRNA-target annotation.
+Is a next-generation, Deep Convolutional Neural Network (DCNN) framework that fills the existing gap of the multifaceted miRNA-targeting problem by providing functional (non-)canonical previously neglected miRNA binding events, leveraging the high-yield AGO-CLIP tissue-specific miRNA-binding accuracy, and the miRNA-target functionality from gene expression experiments

 The tool is free to use under MIT licence, please cite: